ELEVATE-Project/documents/src/docusaurus/docs/starting-a-session.md

    ![start button](media/startbutton.png)

-## Using the Session Tile
+## Using the Session Details Page

 1. On your Home page, go the **Created sessions** tab.

-2. Tap the session tile.
+2. Tap the session tile to view the Session Details page.

 3. Tap **Start Session**.